mco-gh/mco.dev/content/post/better-blog-cm.md

 of simply as a collection of source files that generate readable, rather than runnable, artifacts.
 Given this model, it makes a lot of sense to use Github to manage your blog content.
-It's nice to be able to use the same tools and processes you already know and love to manage your software projects, and your blog benefits from history tracking, change management, sharing/collaboration, and all the other goodness that comes from the Github ecosystem.
+It's nice to be able to use the same tools and processes you already know and love, and your blog benefits from history tracking, change management, sharing/collaboration, and all the other goodness that comes from the Github ecosystem.